 make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- zImage modules dtbs

 Note: Note the difference between Image target between 32 and 64-bit.

 Install directly onto the SD card

-First use lsblk before and after plugging in your SD card to identify which one it is; you should end up with something like this:
+lsblk before and after plugging in your SD card to identify it.
+You should end up with something like this:

 sdb sdb1 sdb2